yali-leshem/yali-leshem/README.md

 ## 👋 About Me

-I'm a 17-year-old enthusiast with a passion for AI and machine learning, currently seeking opportunities to dive into development and research.
-I'm eager to apply and expand my current knowledge, acquire new skills, and contribute to innovative projects.
+I'm a 17-year-old enthusiast with a passion for AI and machine learning, always seeking opportunities to dive into development and research.
 ## 🎓 Education

 - The Open University